Symptomatic Cold medicines

 Do not exceed the dose.

-The concurrent use with other medicinal products intended for the symptomatic treatment of cold and flu medicines containing paracetamol should be avoided.
+The concurrent use with other medicinal products intended for the symptomatic treatment of cold and flu and medicines containing paracetamol should be avoided.

 This medicinal product is not recommended to use along with sedatives, hypnotics or drinks that contain alcohol.